-Variable being 76.5-85% 68-76.5% 59.5-68% 51-59.5% 51-0% Graded Superior Very Good Good Needs Work Poor Quality Questions and answers are clearly and unambiguously stated.
+Variable being Graded 76.5-85% Superior 68-76.5% Very Good 59.5-68% Good 51-59.5% Needs Work 51-0% Poor Quality Questions and answers are clearly and unambiguously stated.
 Questions measure the outcomes (e.g. to define, to summarize, to think critically) Questions avoid clues as to what the correct answer is.
-When possible, avoid "all of the above," "none of the above."
+Questions meet all of the criteria. criteria 2-3 of criteria met.
+1 of criteria met.
+Few, if any criteria met or no submission When possible, avoid "all of the above," "none of the above."
 Questions are indicative of knowledge in the subject.
-Questions meet all of the criteria.
-2-3 of criteria met.
-1 of criteria met.
-Few, if any criteria met or no submission